EXPUNGEMENTS ARE EASY. Here are the steps and websites you will need to expunge your record, misdemeanor or infraction, in Utah.

 Here is a chart found on Utah State Courts website showing the amount of time that must pass before you can expunge a record:

-Time from date petitioner was convicted or released from incarceration, probation or parole, whichever occurred last
+Offense | Time from date petitioner was convicted or released from incarceration, probation or parole, whichever occurred last |

-Misdemeanor conviction of Subsection 41-6a-501(2)
+Misdemeanor conviction of Subsection 41-6a-501(2) Felony conviction of Subsection 58-37-8(2)(g) | 10 years |

-Class A Misdemeanor5 years
+Class A Misdemeanor | 5 years |

-Class B Misdemeanor4 years
+Class B Misdemeanor | 4 years |

-Other Misdemeanor or Infraction3 years
+Other Misdemeanor or Infraction | 3 years |

 Applying for Eligibility: